Acceptance rates for jobs at the very top tech companies tend to be under 1%. As you can imagine, most candidates don’t get past the resume screening.

 To illustrate our tips at each stage, and to help you visualize our recommended layout, we’ve created an example resume for you to use as a reference.

-Right, let’s take the first step in building a software engineer resume.
+Right, let’s take the first step in building a technical resume.

 3.1 Step 1: study the target company and job description